FMP0830/itunes-search-browser/README.md

 #### Running the test server

-Run the command `npm run test` or `yarn run test` to perform the unit tests to check on the correct behavior of the search routes
+Run the command `npm run test` or `yarn run test` to perform the unit tests to check on the correct behavior of the search routes.